zarr-developers/zarr-python/docs/tutorial.rst

 Parallel computing and synchronization
 --------------------------------------

-Zarr arrays can be used as either the source or sink for data in parallel computations.
+Zarr arrays have been designed to be usable as the source and/or sink for data in parallel computations.
 Both multi-threaded and multi-process parallelism are supported.
 The Python global interpreter lock (GIL) is released wherever possible for both compression and decompression operations, so Zarr will generally not block other Python threads from running.

+Please note that Zarr arrays can be stored via a number of different storage systems (see :ref:`tutorial_storage`), and not all storage systems support concurrent access from multiple threads or processes.
+Please see the API docs for the :mod:`zarr.storage` module for more information about which storage classes support parellel computing.

-A Zarr array can be read concurrently by multiple threads or processes.
+If the underlying store supports concurrent reads, then a Zarr array can be read concurrently by multiple threads or processes.
 No synchronization (i.e., locking) is required for concurrent reads.

-A Zarr array can also be written to concurrently by multiple threads or processes.
+If the underlying store supports concurrent writes, then a Zarr array can also be written to concurrently by multiple threads or processes.
 Some synchronization may be required, depending on the way the data is being written.

 If each worker in a parallel computation is writing to a separate region of the array, and if region boundaries are perfectly aligned with chunk boundaries,